Arminda Lindsay

 I reference this additional Ask Arminda video about reading time.

-Filed Under: Ask Arminda Videos Tagged With: books, consuming books, information, learning, reading, slowing down, transformation
+Filed Under: Ask Arminda Videos, Blog Tagged With: books, consuming books, information, learning, reading, slowing down, transformation

 Taking a Break